Frequently Asked Questions

 Kayaks:

-Sit on Tops (SOTs) come in four sizes, 9’, 11’ 12’ singles and 13.5’ tandems.
+Sit on Tops (SOTs) come in three sizes, 11’ or 12’ singles and 13.5’ tandems.
 Hobie pedal kayaks come in both single and tandem sizes too.

 Rowing Boats: